 The numbers shown in the table below reflect only students' self-reported primary disabilities.
-These numbers reflect students who were actively eligible for DSP accommodations and enrolled in the Spring 2023 Semester.
-As of the end of the Spring 2023 semester, 5,165 students were active in DSP, 133 of whom had temporary disabilities, and 1,810 of whom had two or more disabilities.
+These numbers reflect students who were actively eligible for DSP accommodations and enrolled in the Spring 2024 Semester.
+As of April 17, 2024, 5,192 students were active in DSP, 1,959 of whom had two or more disabilities.

 Type of Disability Number Served

-Deaf/Hard of Hearing or Auditory Processing 61
+Deaf/Hard of Hearing or Auditory Processing 63

-Blind and Vision 64
+Blind and Vision 68

-Mobility 215
+Mobility 267

-Learning Disabilities 268
+Learning Disabilities 258

-Attention Deficit Disorder 1197
+Attention Deficit Disorder 1311

-Chronic Health Conditions 399
+Chronic Health Conditions 405

-Psychological Disabilities 2602
+Psychological Disabilities 2451

-Neurological (including Acquired Brain Injury, Migraines, Multiple Sclerosis, Seizure Disorder) 195
+Neurological (including Acquired Brain Injury, Migraines, Multiple Sclerosis, Seizure Disorder) 213

-Autism/Aspergers Syndrome 88
+Autism 117

 Speech/Communication Disability 8

-Total number of Undergraduate and Graduate Students served by UC Berkeley's DSP 5165
+Total number of Undergraduate and Graduate Students served by UC Berkeley's DSP 5192

-Other/Not Listed 68
+Other/Not Listed 31

-DSP serves about 11.0% of the total UC Berkeley student body.
+DSP serves about 11.6% of the total UC Berkeley student body: 13.2% of undergraduate students and 7% of graduate students.